Last Updated: February 19, 2020 10:26PM

 Readers will generally access an online annual report because they want to find something specific.
 Your UX design must make it intuitive for them to track down what they are looking for.
 Avoid the temptation to over-engineer.

 Compatibility is crucial

 These days, we expect to be able to read content on the move.
 Your digital annual report needs to work and display as effectively on a three-year old Android phone as it does on a desktop PC or MacBook.
 Easy shareability is also essential in this age of digital communication and social media.

 You wouldn’t use just anyone to develop your all-important digital annual report.
 So why would you trust just anyone to translate the carefully honed messages it conveys?

 Here at Lionbridge, our expert financial translation teams have decades of experience in complex reporting projects.
 We combine this experience with particular expertise in writing for the web and SEO.
 We work with integrations that can be connected directly to your CMS or reporting systems, and we offer the highest standards of security and confidentiality.

 We’d love to help you plan and produce your digital annual report.
-Our dedicated specialist teams have the scale to write, edit, translate, and proofread your financial reports for you:
+Our dedicated specialist teams have the scale to write, edit, translate, and proofread your financial reports:

 - into any language

 - to tight schedules